A Day Trip to Marsaxlokk, Malta

 Marsaxlokk’s gorgeous boat harbour is undoubtedly its biggest draw for visitors.
-What sets it apart from other harbours is that it is full of traditional fishing boats, or luzzas, painted vibrant colours.
+What sets it apart from other harbours is that it is full of traditional fishing boats, or luzzas, painted in vibrant colours.
 Many are painted with a traditional Phoenician eye, the Eye of Orisis, on their bow.
 So the boats are a great example of traditional Maltese culture still very much alive in modern life, along with looking really pretty in photos.

 Enjoying fresh seafood by the water

 The seafood in Marsaxlokk is incredible, arriving fresh off the fishermen’s boats.
 Look for restaurants with chalkboard specials and pick the catch of the day.
-I’d highly recommend trying the lampuki (you might know it as mahi mahi or dorado), a mild firm-texture fish.
+I’d highly recommend trying the lampuki (you might know it as Mahi Mahi or dorado), a mild firm-texture fish.
 I was really excited when I heard this fish was in season when we visited, it’s a favourite dish in my North Carolinian hometown.

-We had plenty of choice for places to eat as we strolled along the harbour.
+We had plenty of choices for places to eat as we strolled along the harbour.
 The water’s edge is lined with restaurants with al fresco seating right on the harbour.
 I heard a local tip that some of the best restaurants have the specials handwritten on their signs.

 Relaxing in Marsaxlokk